okarthikb/instructor/docs/concepts/types.md

 ## Enum

-Enums are harder to get right without some addition promping but are useful if these are values that are shared across the application.
+Enums are harder to get right without some addition prompting but are useful if these are values that are shared across the application.

 ```python
 import instructor